TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- both neon maps and packer could be parallelized
-	- packer by having other thread perform other trial?
 - possibly rename the flavour on setting an image?
 	- if it is detected that it is yet unnamed?
 	- due to a filter, the node disappears during renaming